-BLEPHARITIS & CONJUNCTIVITIS SERVICES AT
+BLEPHARITIS & CONJUNCTIVITIS

 Blepharitis is a chronic inflammation of the eyelids and is one of the most common disorders of the eye.
 Symptoms of Blepharitis are oils or other secretions build up on the eyelid surface which can result in flaking, or crusting of the eyelid, a sandy gritty sensation, burning, itching and redness.